 So if you are carrying out superficial peels at home, please use with care, because you can easily OD on these chemicals.

-If your just pouring a formula onto a cotton ball, it is easy to overwhelm the skin.
+If you’re just pouring a formula onto a cotton ball, it is easy to overwhelm the skin.

 Instead look for a peel that delivers the same amount of acid every time.